 On Your Own

 There are several options for self-guided tours of the Gettysburg battlefield which enable you to tour in your own time and in your own way.
 Stop by the Gettysburg National Military Park Museum & Visitor Center or Destination Gettysburg to pick up an auto-tour map.
 These maps highlight key locations on the battlefield with brief descriptions of each stop.
 Or download the Gettysburg Driving Tour app that takes you through the 16-stop auto tour of the park.
 You can purchase The Gettysburg Field Guide which includes a battlefield audio tour that plays through your smartphone plus an 84-page full-color guidebook filled with detailed maps, photographs and trivia.
-Another fun option is to take an iPad tour of the battlefield.
-Pick up your iPad from InSite Gettysburg and enjoy live battle video and audio with special effects as you tour.

 With 6,000 acres of park and many ways to explore it, touring the battlefield is something that you can do again and again while continuing to experience something new.
 What ways will you tour the battlefield?